thewhyse/regulora/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 3.0.6 =
+= 3.0.7 =

-[Enhancement] - Clickable video placeholders
+[Enhancement] - New CCPA Opt-out center
-[Fix] - Revisit consent button color is not reset on colour scheme changes
+[Fix] - Not able to change the Optout preference center text color [Fix] - Not able to disable the "Reject All" button from preference center